RahulChandra99/parkour-climbing-ue5-cpp/README.md

-# Procedural Parkour and Traversal, Climbing Animation Techniques in Unreal Engine
+# Procedural Parkour , Traversal and Climbing Animation Techniques in Unreal Engine

 This project is focused on developing advanced parkour and traversal mechanics in Unreal Engine using C++.
 The goal is to create a seamless, dynamic movement system inspired by parkour-based games like *Assassin's Creed*, *Mirror’s Edge*, and *Dying Light*.
 The project emphasizes procedural generation of climbing routes and traversal systems to enable characters to fluidly navigate through varied environments, including vertical surfaces, ledges, and obstacles.